Best of Iceland in Winter

 Day 7 South Coast-Reykjavik

 From Kirkjubaejarklaustur head across the Laki lava field to the village of Vik, where you make a photo stop.
 The black lava beach with high bird cliffs and pounding waves is very impressive.
-Further west reach the high but narrow Seljalandsfoss waterfall which plunges over the mountain.
-There's a trail that goes behind the fall which is interesting if you are prepared to get wet!
+Further west reach the high but narrow Seljalandsfoss Waterfall which plunges over the mountain.
+There is a trail that goes behind the fall which is interesting if you are prepared to get wet!
 In the afternoon return to Reykjavik where you get about 2 hour leisure time to explore Iceland's capital on your own, visit museums, do some shopping or simply rest after all this touring.
-In the evening you get to soak in the famous Blue Lagoon, followed by a traditional Icelandic dinner at the Northern Light Inn Hotel and followed by one last nocturnal tour to seek more Northern Lights.
+In the evening you get to soak in the famous Blue Lagoon, followed by a traditional Icelandic dinner at a local restaurant and followed by one last nocturnal tour to seek more Northern Lights.
 Around midnight reach Reykjavik for one last night.
-Overnight Centerhotel Plaza Reykjavik.
+Overnight Hotel Klettur.

 Day 8 Reykjavik-End of Tour